5cover/psdc/docs/Scratch.md

 > Thou shall only return once, as thy code must exclude jump statements, as to benefit from the joys of structured programming.<br>
 (*Vialat, S2.01*)

-## Switch case blocks

-If a variable is declared inside a switch case or if the related configuration says to, enclose it in an anonymous block.
-This is a both a way to avoid namespace pollution in other cases and a style preference.